John Paul II Institute Is Being Destroyed, Says Friend of Late Pope

 “Christ always speaks the same Word, because He speaks Himself, the Son of the Living God,” Grygiel explained.
 “Nobody and nothing can drown It out, because nobody and nothing can drown out the Word, which is the center of the universe and of history.”

-The full English text of Prof. Grygiel's interview can be read here, on the PCH25.pl website.
+The full English text of Prof. Grygiel's interview can be read here, on the PCh25.pl website.